rdviii/ai-policy/ai-policy-2025.md

 ### Moral and Ethical Issues

-Let's begin with the moral and ethical issues, because they affect as all as individuals and as a society, and therefore underlie all of the other roles discussed below.
+Let's begin with the moral and ethical issues, because they affect us all as individuals and as a society, and therefore underlie all of the other roles discussed below.

 1. Excessive consumption of energy.
 1. Distortion of semiconductor market https://www.bloomberg.com/news/articles/2025-10-09/why-experts-are-warning-the-ai-boom-could-be-a-bubble